EthanThatOneKid/reddit-movie-maker/README.md

 ## Plan

 ### Find Popular Posts
 Use the [Reddit API](https://www.reddit.com/dev/api/).
 For subreddits, use `https://www.reddit.com/r/[subreddit].json`.
-For comment threads, use `https://www.reddit.com/r/all/comments/[post_id].json`.
-Maybe, I can try translating the text in different languages and get multiple versions of the same video.
+For comment threads, use `https://www.reddit.com/r/all/comments/[post_id].json` or just use a Reddit API wrapper like praw.
+Maybe for a future update, I can try translating the text in different languages and get multiple versions of the same video.

 ### Visualize Text
-Either create a webview using JavaScript and writing an html file with updated text and screenshot the views, or create a sketch in Processing and pass the text as a parameter and save screenshots from that.
+I wrote a processing (java) script that loads the comment data through a given JSON file.
+It generates an image for each sentence of each comment and places it in a temporary directory.
+The code for this can be viewed [here](helpers/post_maker/post_maker.pde).

 ### Voice Synthesis
 Install gTTS: `sudo pip install gTTS`.